techfixpros/PDDuino/README.md

 ## To-Do
 * Document the various Arduino IDE setup and config quirks needed for each board.
-* Teeny and/or TS-DOS installer

 ## other To-Dos, or merely ideas
 * RTC  (Teensy has built-in rtc)
 * play & record audio as virtual cassette  (Teensy has built-in audio, and enough cpu & ram to use it)
 * Battery level (Adalogger has built-in voltage reference and adc, and a built-in lipo charger)
-* A protocol expansion allowing access to files greater than 64KB in size
-* Full NADSBox compatibility
 * A command-line that can be accessed from the computer's terminal emulator for quicker file manipulation
 * Hayes modem emulation using an ESP8266 (<https://www.cbmstuff.com/proddetail.php?prod=WiModem232>)
 * FTP server/client access using an ESP8266

-## BUGS
+## BUGS/STATUS
-* Works with real TS-DOS, but file transfers don't actually work with TpddTool.py
+* Works with TS-DOS.

-This seems to be due to mis-matches in handling the space-padding in the filenames?
+* File transfers don't work with TpddTool.py This seems to be due to mis-matches in handling the space-padding in the filenames?

+* TEENY hangs.

 * Some kind of working directory initial/default state issue, which affects Ultimate Rom II loading DOS100.CO on the fly.
 If you have DOS100.CO in ram, then UR-2 works all the time, because it will use that copy if available.